ltorresfdz/plotly-challenge/README.md

 It was very interesting doing research for the gauge chart code, since it relates to making a pie chart.
 I have referenced the source for this in the app.js file.

 Here is a print screen of the web page using information from Test Subject ID.
-974; individual with ZERO washing frequency number, and hughe amount of bacteria!
+974; individual with ZERO washing frequency number, and huge amount of bacteria!

 ![alt text][pic]